 "Cookies" are small pieces of information that are stored by your browser on your computer's hard drive.
 They allow us to better analyze our site traffic patterns and to provide improved content, advertisements, products and services.
 They also allow us to refine and enhance visitor registration and to add personalization.
 Most Web browsers automatically accept cookies, but you can usually change your browser to prevent that if you would rather not store the information for future use.
 If you decide not to accept cookies, you may encounter a number of difficulties using ProTrainings.

-Your personal information is used solely by ProTrainings to allow us to better serve you.
+Your personal information is used solely by ProTrainings and its agent, Audience Synergy, to allow us to better serve you.
 We will not sell, rent, or trade your personal information to any third parties.
 In other words, we will not give it to anyone else!
 You may unsubscribe from our weekly e-mail refresher videos at any time by clicking the unsubscribe link at the bottom of the e-mail.

 ProTrainings Programs adhere to the most up-to-date medical and educational guidelines published by nationally recognized authorities.
 ProTrainings utilizes the following source authorities: